gu-fan/riv.vim/README.rst

   + vim: Syntastic_  for syntax checking. docutils_ required.

     But if you are using Sphinx_'s tools set, you'd better not using it.
-    Cause it could not recongize the sphinx's markups.
+    Cause it could not recognize the sphinx's markups.

 Todo
 ---------